 You can find the full route overview on Rat Race’s website, here.

-3. What drew you to this South America coast to coast adventure?
+Part 3: Why will cyclists love this South America coast to coast adventure?

 The route